Sativa Cannabis Strains

 Choosing the right cannabis product or strain for you can seem intimidating, but if you keep the following suggestions in mind, you should be able to find something that works for you:

 - Don’t lead with “I want an indica/sativa” or “I don’t want an indica/sativa.”
 Remember that not all indicas are sleepy or heavy, and not all sativas are energetic and uplifting.
 For example, if you’re prone to anxiety and want to avoid an uncomfortable, racy experience, if you tell a budtender you hate sativas because they make you anxious, they may hand you a THC powerhouse like White Fire OG simply because it’s not a sativa.
 Meanwhile, a “sativa” like Harlequin—with low levels of THC and high levels of CBD—might actually be a better fit.
 Revert back to our first point and start with the mood or effect you’re either trying to achieve or want to avoid.
-You may end up with a surprisingly great fit, regardless of whether it’s an indica or sativa!
+You may end up with a surprisingly great fit, regardless of whether it’s an indica cannabis strains or sativa cannabis strains!

 - Be mindful of your tolerance when it comes to strain potency.
 Due to advancements in growing and cross-breeding, today’s strains can be a real THC powerhouse.
 Many popular strains available at your local dispensary are quite potent, and if your tolerance levels aren’t accustomed to high THC levels, you may have a negative, uncomfortable experience consuming them.
 A strain packing 25% THC might not be as enjoyable to you as one tapping in at 16%, or the balanced THC/CBD variety that provides 10% of each cannabinoid.
 There’s no shame in opting for a lower THC percentage—you’re trying to find the right level for you and your ideal experience.